samcaicn/app_assistant/frontend_pc/README.md

-# swot-electron-vite
+# assistant-electron-vite

 An Electron application with React and TypeScript

 ## TODO
-- [ ] server function split for swot-pc
+- [ ] server function split for assistant-pc

 ## Project Setup